 Edit > Copy and Edit > Paste the line, positioning it to the left side of the B heading.
-Paste two more strokes, positioning them to either side of the C heading, and extending their lengths if needed.
+Paste two more strokes, positioning them on either side of the C heading and extending their lengths if needed.

 To create a frame around the whole of the text instead, select the Rectangle Tool (M) and drag to create a frame that allows for around a 13 mm margin between the edge of the frame and the text on all sides.